Privacy notice

 If you wish to talk through anything in our privacy policy, find out more about your rights or obtain a copy of the information we hold about you, please contact us using the contact details below.

-If you wish to raise a complaint on how we have handled your personal information, you can contact the Operations and Communications Director who will investigate the matter.
-If you are not satisfied with our response or believe we are not processing your personal information in accordance with the law you can complain to the Fundraising Regulator or the Information Commissioner’s Office (ICO).
+If you wish to raise a complaint on how we have handled your personal information, you can contact the Finance and Operations Director who will investigate the matter.
+If you are not satisfied with our response or believe we are not processing your personal information in accordance with the law you can complain to the Fundraising Regulator or the Information Commissioner's Office (ICO).

-Our Operations and Communication Director can be contacted by writing to:
+Our Finance and Operations Director can be contacted by writing to:

 Tel: 0300 302 0023